ranwez/MACSE_V2_PIPELINES/README.md

 # MACSE pipelines

 This repository provides source code for several pipelines dedicated to the alignment of nucleotide coding sequences that are based on MACSE.
-These pipelines are mostly bash scripts encapsulated within singularity containers and sometimes combined in nextflow workflows.
+These pipelines are mostly bash scripts encapsulated within Singularity containers and sometimes combined into NextFlow workflows.

 ## Pipeline overview